DADA: HW 5: Obfuscating x64 assembly code

 The assembly files will follow a very strict format, intended to make parsing the file viable without a full fledged parser:

-; those keywords will be the first (non-whitespace) token on a line, and those lines are to be reproduced exactly in the output (we don't care about white space, of course).
-There might be multiple section
+globalandsection; those keywords will be the first (non-whitespace) token on a line, and those lines are to be reproduced exactly in the output (we don’t care about white space, of course).
+There might be multiplesectionorgloballines in a file. - All comments will begin with a semi-colon, and this semi-colon will only occur as the FIRST character in a line.
+Thus, no comments will be allowed after the x64 commands.

-) will appear is after a label; no colons will appear in the comments or the x64 code.
-This should allow for easy identification of jump targets.ret
+:) will appear is after a label; no colons will appear in the comments or the x64 code.
+This should allow for easy identification of jump targets. - Any x64 command will have zero, one, or two targets.
+Consider the

 The output of your program should be an obfuscated x64 program THAT COMPUTES THE EXACT SAME RESULT.
 Comments should not be output, and you are free to output blank lines or not (it’s probably easier to not output them).
 We are going to run the output of your code through NASM, so it needs to compile.
 Furthermore, your output should conform to the x64 formatting guidelines above, as we will try to run your code through your program a second time.